What is Rip Rap Rock?

-If you're not already familiar with the effective, erosion-resisting construction aggregate, you might think "Rip Rap" is the latest music sub-genre your sons, daughters or younger relatives can't seem to get enough of and that you won't be able to escape having to listen to.
+If you're not already familiar with the effective, erosion-resisting construction aggregate, you might think "Rip Rap" is the latest music sub-genre craze your teenage kids can't seem to get enough of and that you won't be able to escape having to listen to.

 The origin of the name is actually rooted in the nautical term "riprap", which was used in the early 19th century to describe the rippling or 'tearing' of water surfaces caused by underwater currents along with the 'rapping' or striking of waves crashing into the shore.